COVID-19 misinformation in the Philippines: Vaccination

 According to a report by Reuters published in 2024, the United States ran a propaganda campaign to spread disinformation about the Sinovac Chinese COVID-19 vaccine, including using fake social media accounts to spread the disinformation that the Sinovac vaccine contained pork-derived ingredients and was therefore haram under Islamic law.
 The campaign primarily targeted people in the Philippines and used a social media hashtag for "China is the virus" in Tagalog.
 The campaign ran from the spring of 2020 to mid-2021.
 A subsequent Reuters report found that the Embassy of China in Manila hired a local marketing firm to conduct a covert "public opinion guidance" astroturfing campaign on social media that included promoting Sinovac's CoronaVac and disparaging Western-made vaccines.

-In August 2021, Thousand of people line up in vaccination sites across Metro Manila, many without prior registration, following false information that the unvaccinated would be ineligible to receive aid or be allowed to leave their homes during the enhance community quarantine in the metropolis.
+In August 2021, thousands of people lined up at vaccination sites across Metro Manila, many without prior registration, following false information that the unvaccinated would be ineligible to receive aid or be allowed to leave their homes during the enhanced community quarantine in the metropolis.
 The DOH issued a statement that it would not allow the national vaccination program to cause superspreader events.
-Critics of President Rodrigo Duterte cite the president's prior rhetoric that unvaccinated would not be allowed to leave their homes.
+Critics of President Rodrigo Duterte cite the president's prior rhetoric that unvaccinated people would not be allowed to leave their homes.